 2.1 Install Docker SDK and enable Docker manager¶

 The Docker SDK integrates the operating environment and docker image manager required to run the docker image.
 Before using Docker, you must install the Docker SDK.
-To obtain the Docker SDK, please contact the customer service center.
+To obtain the Docker SDK, please visit the Resource.

 Step 1: If you already have the Docker SDK, choose Edge Computing > Docker Manager page of IG902, close the Docker Manager and import the Docker SDK.

 Step 2: After importing, IG902 will automatically install the Docker SDK.
 The installation process usually takes 1-2 minutes.
 Please be patient.
 After successful installation, select Enable Docker Manager and click Submit.

 Step 3: Then you can modify the port number and login password to access the Docker manager.

 IG902 uses Portainer to build, manage and maintain Docker images and containers.
 For a detailed introduction and instructions on Portainer, please see the Portainer official website.
 This document will show you how to add and deploy an Nginx docker image on IG902.

 Step 1: Click Portainer’s access button, and Portainer will prompt you to enter your username and password.
 At this time, copy the user name and the set password from the Edge Computing > Docker Manager page of IG902 and click Login.